huggingface/blog/quanto-introduction.md

 pip install quanto
 ```

-[🤗 quanto](https://github.com/huggingface/quanto) does not make a clear distinction between dynamic and static quantization: models are first dynamically quantized,
+[🤗 quanto](https://github.com/huggingface/quanto) does not make a clear distinction between dynamic and static quantization.
+Models are dynamically quantized first,
-but their weights can later be "frozen" to static values.
+but their weights can be "frozen" later to static values.

 A typical quantization workflow consists of the following steps: